Dinorah Cortinas Galvan

 Texas Education Agency Title III Resources Webpage

-Districts and charters may choose to join the Region 4 Title III Shared Service Agreement (SSA) through the eGrants system process and a signed agreement.
+Districts and charters may choose to join the Region 4 Title III Shared Service Arrangement (SSA) through the eGrants system process and a signed arrangement.
 Accountability and Leadership Solutions has designated a trained education specialist to coordinate this support and provide a high level of service to its members.
 We are committed to the following actions:

 - Completing and submitting the Standard Application System (SAS) for Title III funding